What Is 2 Of 3

 Q: What is the difference between a ratio and a fraction?

 A: Both ratios and fractions represent relationships between quantities.
-However, ratios can compare more than two quantities, while fractions typically represent a part of a whole.
+On the flip side, ratios can compare more than two quantities, while fractions typically represent a part of a whole.
 They are closely related and often interchangeable.

 Q: Can 2/3 be simplified further?